Haruma-K/UnityDebugSheet/README.md

 See the Custom Cells section for more information about this.

 ### Update the cell contents
-Using **CellModel**, you can update the contents of the cell it has been generated.
+Using **CellModel**, you can update the contents of the cell that has been generated.
 The following is an example of renaming a generated button each time the **Space** key is pressed.
 Please refer to the comments for details.